Skin microbiome basics

-Bacteria v. fungal v. virus
+Bacteria v. fungi v. viruses

-Three domains of living organisms these are:
+The three domains of living microorganisms.
+These are:

 - Bacteria are extremely diverse and in terms of number are by far the most successful organism on Earth.
-The benefits of bacteria are increasingly well known, such as bifidum (the probiotic commonly found in yoghurts) as well as the harmful effect of bacteria such a salmonella.
+The benefits of bacteria are increasingly well known, such as bifidum (the probiotic commonly found in yoghurts) as well as the harmful effect of bacteria such as salmonella.

-- Fungiare eukaryotes which means they have a defined nucleus and organelles.
+- Fungi are eukaryotes which means they have a defined nucleus and organelles.
 The cells are larger than prokaryotes such as bacteria.
 Fungal colonies can be visible to the human eye once they have achieved a certain level of growth, for example mould on bread.

 - Viruses essentially consist of nucleic acid (DNA or RNA) and a protein coat.
 They cannot grow or reproduce apart from in a host living cell.
-Influenza and Hepatitus are well known examples of viruses.
+Influenza and Hepatitis are well known examples of viruses.

 A bacterium, fungus, virus, or other microorganism that can cause disease or illness to its host.